Flood Advisory issued for Collier by NWS - NewsBreak

 Flood Advisory issued for Collier by NWS

-Effective: 2021-08-06 10:52:00 EDT Expires: 2021-08-06 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Excessive runoff from heavy rainfall will cause flooding of canals and streams, urban areas, highways, streets and underpasses as well as other drainage areas and low lying spots.
-Target Area: Collier The National Weather Service in Miami has issued a * Flood Advisory for West central Collier County in southwestern Florida * Until 745 PM EDT. * At 550 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause minor flooding in the advisory area.
-Up to two inches of rain have already fallen. * Some locations that will experience flooding include Golden Gate Estates, West Toll Gate On Alligator Alley, Vineyards, Golden Gate and North Naples.alerts.weather.gov
+Effective: 2021-08-09 10:59:00 EDT Expires: 2021-08-11 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+Target Area: Collier The National Weather Service in Miami has issued a * Flood Advisory for West Central Collier County in southwestern Florida * Until 515 PM EDT. * At 315 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Marco Island, Marco Island Airport, Royal Palm Hammock and Fiddlers Creek.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0